fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 ```

 ### Notes
- 1. Because our solution offloads a non-trival amount of work to the host
+ 1. Because our solution offloads a non-trival amount of work to perform in
- to perform in parallel, you will see the best performance after a fresh reboot,
+parallel to the host, you will see the best performance after a fresh reboot,
 and without other CPU-intensive tasks running at the same time.
- 2. When running the tests, if you terminate the binary early by `ctrl-c`, it
+ 2. When running the tests if you terminate the binary early by `ctrl-c`, it
 will leave the FPGA in a bad state which requires clearing and re-programming
 with these commands: